tini-min/Data_Structure/README.md

 # Data Structure Assignments

-These are the assignments that I solved while taking data structure at Pusan National University.
+These are the assignments that I solved while taking Data Structure at Pusan National University.

 * [Assignment1](#assignment1)
 * [Assignment2](#assignment2)